 Since 1999, WCS has also provided training for government employees responding to conflict situations.
 Today our focus is on not only improving local expertise in wildlife immobilization, capture, and handling – skills necessary for managing tiger-human conflicts – but also developing a core group of professional veterinarians capable of addressing issues of wildlife health and disease in the Russian Far East.
 Each year we organize a 10-day workshop for government response team members, local veterinarians, and veterinary students that provides participants with knowledge of and hands-on experience using the variety of methods available for managing wildlife health issues.

-Read a recent article about translocating a conflict tiger (English is on the second page)
+Read a recent article (download as PDF doc) about translocating a conflict tiger (English is on the second page)